Gastrointestinal nematode infestations are perhaps the most important group of conditions limiting intensive sheep enterprises.

 Control is based upon not grazing potentially heavily-infested pastures with susceptible lambs.
 Avoidance of infested pastures from July onwards can be integrated into some farm management systems by moving weaned lambs onto hay or silage aftermaths during mid June onwards.
 On some mixed farms, it may be possible to rotate pastures annually between cattle and sheep and operate a "modified" two year clean grazing system.

-Anthelmintics can be administered to both ewes and lambs to prevent the build-up of critical larval populations on continually-grazed pasture but this may not be sustainable because of selction for resistant strains.
+Anthelmintics can be administered to both ewes and lambs to prevent the build-up of critical larval populations on continually-grazed pasture but this is not sustainable because of selection for resistant strains.

-The timing of early season prophylactic anthelmintic administration to control nematodirosis has been discussed above but essentially comprises a strategic anthelmintic drench(es) depending upon disease forecasts. (see: www.nadis.org.uk and at www.SCOPS.org.uk) While such forecasts are reasonably accurate, local factors may operate such that two drenches are given two weeks apart from early May - your veterinary surgeon will advise regarding local conditions.
+The timing of early season prophylactic anthelmintic administration to control Nematodirosis has been discussed above but essentially comprises a strategic anthelmintic drench(es) depending upon disease forecasts. (see: www.nadis.org.uk and at www.SCOPS.org.uk) While such forecasts are reasonably accurate, your veterinary surgeon will advise regarding local conditions and specific risk periods.

 While segments of tapeworms are often seen in the faeces of growing lambs in the UK they exert no adverse effects on growth rate.
 Treatment is not usually considered necessary because tapeworms are non-pathogenic.
 Only members of the benzimidazole group (1-BZ) were previously effective against adult tapeworms but praziquantel is effective and now available though only in combination with LV anthelmintics